Here’s what’s happening in York, Chester and Lancaster SC counties.

 ▪ York Soil & Water Conservation District commissioners, 10 a.m.
 Tuesday at USDA Service Center, 1460 E. Alexander Love Highway, York.
 Open to the public.
 Details: 803-670-3018.

 ▪ Western York County branch of the NAACP, 6 p.m.
-July 19 at York Chamber of Commerce.
+Thursdayat York Chamber of Commerce.

 Clubs

-▪ All accordion players, accordion enthusiasts and fellow musicians are welcome to join the Carolinas Accordions Group, noon-4 p.m.
-Saturday at Jonathan's Restaurant, 10630 Independence Pointe Blvd, Matthews, NC, 28105.
-Open to the public.
-Food & drinks available for purchase.
-Details: 863-287-1649
+▪ York County Quilt Guild, 6:30 p.m.
+Monday at Grace Lutheran Church, 426 Oakland Ave., Rock Hill.
+Sandra Baker of Columbia will present a trunk show of one color quilts, 3-D quilts, crazy quilts with lots of embellishments and some embroidered wool squares for a quilt.

 ▪ Rock Hill Civitan Club, 6:30 p.m.
-Tuesday at Mary's Cafe, 1349 Firetower Road, Rock Hill.
+Tuesday at Mary’s Cafe, 1349 Firetower Road, Rock Hill.
 Meeting at 7 p.m.
-Dale Dove will speaavout making a difference in your community.
+Dale Dove will speak about making a difference in the community.

+▪ Tega Cay Vintage Club, July 25 at the Glennon Center at Tega Cay Golf Club for dinner and entertainment.
+Open to all Tega Cay residents and former residents age 50 and older.
+Details: dboot4242@gmail.com.

 Classes